Dalton, Missouri: History of Dalton

+Dalton Vocational School

-Dalton is perhaps best known as the site of the Dalton Vocational School, originally the Barlett Agricultural and Industrial School, also referred to as the "Tuskegee of the Midwest" or "Missouri Tuskegee".
+Dalton is best known as the site of the Dalton Vocational School, originally the Barlett Agricultural and Industrial School, also referred to as the "Tuskegee of the Midwest" or "Missouri Tuskegee".
 It was founded in 1907 by Nathaniel Bruce, a student and disciple of Booker T. Washington.
 The first permanent building was erected in 1909 after flooding forced a move to higher ground.
 In 1923, the school received funds from the state legislature to construct a model farm home, trade shop, and hog and poultry houses.
 Eventually the campus would expand to 123 acre.
 Bruce shared Washington's view that a practical education for African American youth was best.
 The emphasis was on vocational and agricultural training.
 African American students from a relatively wide geographical area were bussed to Dalton where they studied agriculture, industrial arts, and home economics.

 The demonstration farm and school came under the supervision of the University of Missouri College of Agriculture in 1924.
-Eventually Lincoln University, a then all-Negro college in Jefferson City, took control of the school.
+Eventually Lincoln University, a then all-Black college in Jefferson City, took control of the school.
 The Supreme Court's 1954 ruling that schools were to be integrated forced the closing of Dalton Vocational School; the last school year was 1955–1956.
 Buildings and property were later sold at auction.
 The campus has sat empty since that time and all but two of the buildings are gone.

+Recent

-Large portions of the 1973 Tom Sawyer film were filmed at the Dalton Cut-Off, especially footage that featured shots of Tom and Huck's adventures on the Missouri River.
+Large portions of the 1973 Tom Sawyer film were filmed at the Dalton Cut-Off, especially footage that featured shots of Tom and Huck's adventures on the Mississippi River.

 In 1979, Dalton resident Rod Skillman was a walk-on for the Missouri football team at defensive tackle and later played professionally for the New Jersey Generals ('83–'84) and Hamilton Tiger-Cats ('84–'92).

 As for the village of Dalton today, the decline of the rural economy and flooding have taken their toll.
 The 1993 flood reduced Dalton to a grain elevator, a post office, two churches, a community center and a few houses.
 But the small community still celebrates its heritage with the annual Dalton Days festival.

 Today, the Dalton Cut-Off is part of what waterfowl enthusiasts call the "Golden Triangle" because it winters an exceptionally large number of birds.

 Dalton Vocational School Historic District was listed on the National Register of Historic Places in 2002.